mdvanes/polygram/BLOG.md

 ## Importing a global variable from HTML

-Now PolymerRedux is loaded from a custom PolymerRedux.js that I made by removing the `<script>` tags from the file in bower_components, and although this works, it would be better to use the file in bower_components directly because it will be easier to handle upgrades.
+At this point PolymerRedux is loaded from a custom PolymerRedux.js that I made in the previous step by removing the `<script>` tags from the file in bower\_components.
+Although this works, it would be better to use the file in bower\_components directly because it will be easier to handle updates to this external package.

 Currently I import the custom PolymerRedux.js in state/ReduxMixin.ts with: